Set up Requirements Projects

 TESTS.json

 The advantage of Project Folders is that they keep the project documents and attachments separated on the file system.
-This enables team collaboration by more editors if you store Project Folders on a Shared Drive or in the SVN Version Control System.
+This enables team collaboration by more editors if you store Project Folders on a Shared Drive, or manage them under Git or Subversion (SVN) version control systems.

 Project Files